Equality, Diversity & Inclusion at Bangor University

 - Dr Thandi Gilder has recently been appointed to a new role of Learning and Teaching Development Leader (Diversity and Inclusion) in CELT (the Centre for the Enhancement of Learning and Teaching).
 This role, funded by the Welsh Government, will address inclusive practice in teaching and assessment across the University and support our Race Equality Action Plan.

-- In April 2022 Bangor University joined Advance HE's Race Equality Charter.
+- During 2022 Bangor University joined Advance HE's Race Equality Charter.
 Our journey towards becoming an anti-racist University as part of the Race Equality Charter requires sustained commitment and dedicated resources.
-To this end, we have created an additional permanent Equalities Officer to lead this work and Danielle Williams was appointed to this role in October this year.
-Information on our Race Equality Charter journey will continue to be updated.
+To this end, we have created an additional permanent Equalities Officer to lead this work and Danielle Williams was appointed to this role in October 2022.
+Information on our Race Equality Charter journey will be provided and we anticipate significant staff and student engagement.

 Bangor University was created as a direct result of a campaign in the late nineteenth century for higher education provision in Wales.
 Funds were raised by public subscription to establish a college of university rank in Bangor.
 An important feature of its foundation was the voluntary contributions made by local people, including farmers and quarrymen, from their weekly wages over a period of time.
 The University opened its doors on 18 October 1884 in an old coaching inn on the banks of the Menai Strait with 58 students and 10 members of staff.
 In North Wales there was great enthusiasm for the cause of women’s education.
 Of the first students to be registered at the College, a third were women.